-Fresh win: Nix rallies No. 16 Auburn 27-21 over No. 11 Ducks
+Bo knows: Nix rallies No. 16 Auburn 27-21 over No. 11 Ducks

 Oregon: The Ducks had several chances to keep this game from being that close.
 Already up 7-0, Bryan Addison couldn’t pull in a catch in the back of the end zone on their second drive right before Camden Lewis missed a 20-yard field goal.
 There was also an exchange of 80-yard returns in the second quarter.
 Jevon Holland had an 81-yard punt return to the Auburn 9, setting up a chance to go up 21-3.
 But Herbert fumbled on the next play.
 Defensive end Big Kat Bryant scooped it up and ran 83 yards to the Oregon 3, though the Tigers had to settle for a field goal.

-Auburn: While Nix had some mistakes, like the sidearm throw into traffic that was picked off near the Oregon 10 in the second quarter, but he made plays when the Tigers needed them.
+Auburn: While Nix had some mistakes, like the sidearm throw into traffic that was picked off near the Oregon 10 in the second quarter, he made plays when the Tigers needed them and when starting his first game against one of the nation’s best teams.
 His father and high school coach, Patrick Nix, played at Auburn from 1992-95.

 POLL IMPLICATIONS